Lele Pons Shakes Her Assets In Instagram Video — ‘Learned From The Best’

 “And you look just like her,” one user wrote in the comment section, while another added, “Better than her, sorry Shakira.”

 Pons came to prominence on the now-defunct Vine, where she was the most-followed and most-looped individual.
-She has since breached out to YouTube, where she has more than 12 million subscribers.
+She has since branched out to YouTube, where she has more than 12 million subscribers.
 As HOLA!
 USA noted, Pons has also since launched a musical career, having made her first live TV debut by performing her hit single “Celoso” at the 2018 Latin American Music Awards.
 She announced she is working on an album set to be released next year, the report continues.